 Wangdue Phodrang ~ Pele La Pass, Phobjikha Valley

 Take in spectacular views over Pele La Pass between the districts of Trongsa and Wangdue Phodrang.
-Monal Pheasants, Satyr Tragopan, and the Great Parrotbill are possibilities here.
-We also hope to encounter mammals, Goral and Serow, wild herbivores that do well in these habitats around Pela La.
-Decend into the glacial valley of Phobjikha, known as the “Valley of the Cranes.”
-Phobjikha Valley has the largest wetland in Bhutan and is one of the winter homes of about 350 rare and endangered Black-necked Cranes in the world.
+Monals, a type of pheasant, satyr tragopan, and the great parrotbill are possibilities here.
+You may also encounter mammals, like goral and serow, wild herbivores that do well in these habitats around Pele La.
+Descend into the glacial valley of Phobjikha, known as the “Valley of the Cranes.”
+Phobjikha Valley has the largest wetlands in Bhutan and is one of the winter homes of roughly 350 rare and endangered black-necked cranes.
 These cranes typically start to arrive here in the end of October and migrate back to Tibet in early March.
-Though unlikely, it is possible that we may see a crane or two still lingering.
-Because of the annual presence of the cranes, Phobjikha is one of the most important wildlife preserves in the kingdom.
-Brilliant sunbirds may be found feeding on insects in the rhododendron blossoms among unique larches endemic to the Himalayas.
-Look for species of parrotbills, bullfinch, pheasants, and many other birds.
+Though unlikely, you may see a crane or two still lingering.
+The annual presence of the cranes has made Phobjikha one of the most important wildlife preserves in the kingdom.
+Find brilliant sunbirds feeding on insects in the rhododendron blossoms among unique larches endemic to the Himalayas.

 Trongsa ~ Trongsa Dzong, Golden Langurs

 Trongsa is best known for the Trongsa Dzong, the largest dzong in Bhutan.
-Take in the beautiful surroundings and impressive architecture, learn about the dzong’s historical importance, and perhaps see Assam Macaques climbing the walls.
-If open, we’ll also visit the Tower of Trongsa Museum in the watch tower up the hill for great views and interesting cultural and historical artifacts.
-The district is also a good place to find rare Golden Langurs, a primate found only in Bhutan and parts of India.
+Take in the beautiful surroundings and impressive architecture, learn about the dzong’s historical importance, and perhaps see Assam macaques climbing the walls.
+If open, you’ll also visit the Tower of Trongsa Museum.
+The watchtower, up on the hill, has great views and interesting cultural and historical artifacts.
+The district is also a good place to find rare golden langurs, a primate found only in Bhutan and parts of India.

 Bumthang ~ Orgyencholing Palace, Chumey Valley

-In addition to spectacular landscapes covered in rhododendron blooms, a highlight of our exploration of Bumthang will be visiting the Orgyencholing Palace that has been converted into a fabulous museum providing an insight into the times prior to the establishment of hereditary monarchy in 1907.
-Search for new bird species in the Blue Pine forests of Chumey Valley including the stunning, iridescent Himalayan Monal pheasants that frequent the Tharpaling Monastery.
-Beautiful Rosefinch and Rufous-breasted Accentor may be seen foraging in the open fields with the Himalayan Griffon soaring above.
+In addition to spectacular landscapes covered in rhododendron blooms, a highlight of your exploration of Bumthang will be the Orgyencholing Palace, which has been converted into a fabulous museum providing insight into the times prior to the establishment of hereditary monarchy in 1907.
+Search for new bird species in the blue pine forests of Chumey Valley including the stunning, iridescent Himalayan monal, a pheasant that frequents the Tharpaling Monastery.
+Beautiful rosefinches and rufous-breasted accentor may be seen foraging in the open fields with the Himalayan griffon soaring above.

-Mongar ~ Bird diversity in lowland forests, Thrumsingla National Park
+Mongar ~ Bird diversity in lowland forests, Thrumshingla National Park

-Mongar is the easternmost and lowest elevation of the districts on our safari and is one of the best places for birding in Asia with its rich, subtropical, broadleaf forests.
-Look for Blood Pheasants and flocks of Snow Pigeons flying across the valley or foraging in the farmlands.
-Travel through Thrumsingla National Park and a variety of ecological zones between Bumthang and Mongar, stopping for a hike through rhododendron forest at Thrumsing La Pass.
-Search for Satyr Tragopan and Rufous-necked Hornbill and other birds that flourish in the lowlands of Bhutan.
-Hishey loves birding in this area so much, he built Trogon Villa so his tour groups would have a comfortable base from which to explore this wildlife-rich region of Bhutan.
-In addition to abundant bird life, search for Capped Langurs swinging playfully in the trees.
-A night drive offers us the opportunity to see nocturnal species.
+Mongar is the easternmost and lowest elevation of the districts on your safari and is one of the best places for birding in Asia with its rich, subtropical, broadleaf forests.
+Look for blood pheasants and flocks of snow pigeons flying across the valley or foraging in the farmlands.
+Travel through Thrumshingla National Park and a variety of ecological zones between Bumthang and Mongar, stopping for a hike through rhododendron forest at Thrumshingla Pass.
+Search for satyr tragopan, rufous-necked hornbill, and other birds that flourish in the lowlands of Bhutan.
+Hishey loves birding in this area so much he built Trogon Villa in Yongkhola, so his tour groups would have a comfortable base, from which to explore this wildlife-rich region of Bhutan.
+In addition to abundant bird life, search for capped langurs swinging playfully in the trees.
+A night drive offers you the opportunity to see nocturnal species.